AmirhosseinSoltan/ModernCppProject2025/README.md

 <build_dir>/occupancy_mapper
 ```

-The program prints per-scan timings and opens an Open3D visualization window of the occupied voxels at the end.
+The program prints per-scan timings and opens an Open3D visualization window of occupied voxels (filtered by probability threshold) at the end.

+--- -->

-### Tuning and notes
+### Key Concepts and notes

-- Voxel size is set in `project/src/main.cpp` (`float VoxelSize = 0.8;`).
+- **voxel size**: set in `project/src/main.cpp` (`float VoxelSize = 0.3;`).
 Smaller voxels increase detail and runtime/memory.
-- The implementation inserts all free voxels along each ray and marks the last voxel as occupied.
-Free voxels never overwrite previously marked occupied voxels.
-- Parallel STL is not enabled on macOS’s libc++; the code currently uses STL algorithm `std::for_each` for portability.
+- **probabilistic updates (log-odds)**: each traversed (intermediate) voxel receives a "free" update and the terminal voxel receives an "occupied" update.
+Updates are applied in log-odds and clamped for stability.
+- **visualization threshold**: set in `project/src/main.cpp` via `float occupancy_probability = 0.9;`.
+Only voxels with probability ≥ this threshold are rendered.

 ### How the algorithm works